simbo1905/cu-final-mssql/readme.md

                 --metrics=false
 ```

+_Personal Opinion:_ While that all sounded a bit buggy I think the tools are in general good and stable.
+It is just that I used a very convenient bleeding edge feature on Mac rather than Linux so I found some wet paint.
+I blaim the next issue below on having to run the alpha versions.

 If you now run ```docker ps``` you should now see a load of Openshift services running in their own containers.

 In the following when I created a project on the command-line I got access denied trying to access it on the web console.
 If you run into that issue run `oc delete project cu-final-mssql` and recreated it via the web console.

 Deploy SQLSerer into Openshift (OMG!):